 If you have been the victim of unwanted touching or an unwanted sexual act, you can sue for damages.

-Families of victims may also be able to sue if:
+Families of victims may also be able to sue for:

-- The assault resulted in a loss of companionship, moral support and/or intimacy to a spouse or registered domestic partner (loss of consortium).
+- loss of consortium if the assault resulted in a loss of companionship, moral support and/or intimacy to a spouse or registered domestic partner.

 2. Do I need to file criminal charges first or can I just file a lawsuit?

-California law does not require a criminal conviction or even a police report for you to sue for damages.
+California law does not require a criminal conviction or even a police report for you to sue for damages following a sexual assault.

 3. What is the burden of proof in a civil lawsuit for sexual assault?